OmarSyedDev/OLEDWindowShifter/README.md

 NOTE: This does not work with maximized windows.
 It also may not work if windows are spread out too close to screen boundries.

-# How To Build and Run It
+# How To Build .exe and Run It
 1. Download the OLED_Window_Shifter.py file from this repo.
 2. Install Python from the official source.
 3. Using command prompt, install pyinstaller: